JoyChudasama/chat-txt/README.md

-# llm-with-chat-interface
+# chat-pdf

-- Chat Interface using React and FastAPI
+- ChatPDF using React and FastAPI
 - Using LangChain with locally ran model(mistral:latest) with Ollama to generate response